 The private equity portfolio includes strategic subcategory classifications including venture capital, buyouts and debt-related.
 The target percentages set forth below for each category are based on invested capital.
-For specific plan allocations to Private Equity, Please refer to Appendix A for the Pension funds and Appendix B for the Insurance funds.
+The overall private equity policy target for the KRS pension plan, on invested capital, is 10%, with the exception of the SPRS plan (7%).
+The private equity policy target for the KRS insurance plan, on invested capital is 10% with the exception of the KERS Nonhazardous plan (0%) and the KERS hazardous plan (7%).
 All plans will have a policy range of 5% and KRS staff shall periodically review policy ranges targets.

-The following sub-asset target allocations are based on market value and will have a range of +/- 10%:
+The following sub-asset target allocations are based on market value and will have a range of $\pm$ 10%: